 Mark is Global Director, Governance at WRI.
 In this capacity, Mark is responsible for leading WRI's Governance Center and providing strategic and intellectual leadership around analysis, strategy, fundraising and management.
-He also supports the integration of governance perspectives across the full range of WRI’s programs, including WRI Ross Center for Sustainable Cites.
+He also supports the integration of governance perspectives across the full range of WRI’s programs, including Energy Access, Climate Adaptation, Forest Governance and the WRI Ross Center for Sustainable Cites.

 Mark earned his PhD in Comparative Politics from the University of Sussex specializing in the politics of contemporary India.
-He also holds a BA honors degree in Social and Political Science from the University of Cambridge and an MA in Agrarian Relations from the University of Sussex.
+He also holds a BA honors degree in Social and Political Science from the University of Cambridge and an MA in Comparative Politics from the University of Sussex.

-Mark is from Brighton in the south of England and currently lives in central DC.
-His partner is a lawyer specializing in housing rights, with a son working in film production and a daughter completing high school.
+Mark is from Brighton in the south of England and currently lives in central D.C.
+His partner is a judge specializing in housing, welfare and immigration, with a son working in film production in Sydney and a daughter studying at Sheffield University.